XRF 241001A/SN 2024aiiq: A faint soft X-ray transient detected by SVOM with a broad-line type Ic supernova revealed by JWST: Additional materials

 \section{Additional materials}

-This appendix presents additional details on the prompt and afterglow analysis of XRF~241001A.
+In this appendix, we present additional details on the prompt and afterglow analysis of XRF~241001A.
 The results of the time-integrated prompt spectral fits obtained with different spectral models (blackbody, power law, broken power law, and cutoff power law) are summarized in Table~\ref{tab:xrf241001a_prompt} and the one-second peak spectral analysis in the 15--150\,keV band is reported in Table~\ref{tab:xrf241001a_1speak}.
 The prompt spectral analysis was performed using the following user-defined energy bands: Band~1 (3.9--5.1\,keV), Band~2 (5.1--6.1\,keV), Band~3 (6.1--8.1\,keV), Band~4 (8.1--10.1\,keV), Band~5 (10.1--13.1\,keV), Band~6 (13.1--17.1\,keV), Band~7 (17.1--22.1\,keV), and Band~8 (22.1--28.1\,keV).

 The results of the X-ray afterglow spectral analysis are listed in Table~\ref{tab:x-ray_spec}.
 The complete optical photometry used in this work is reported in Table~\ref{table:photometry}, and the radio observations are given in Table~\ref{table:radio}.
 The priors adopted and the resulting posterior constraints for the afterglow (top-hat jet) and supernova (Arnett) models are summarized in Table~\ref{tab:redback_params}.
 The emission-line flux measurements of the host galaxy are presented in Table~\ref{tab:host_em_line_flux}.

-The corresponding best-fit light-curve model obtained using the full data set is shown in Fig.~\ref{fig:redback_fit_model1}.
-The posterior distributions of the afterglow parameters are presented in Fig.~\ref{fig:redback_corner_AG}, while the posterior distributions of the supernova parameters from the joint modeling are shown in Fig.~\ref{fig:redback_corner_SN}.
+The best-fit light curve model obtained using the full dataset is shown in Fig.~\ref{fig:redback_fit_model1} and the Gaussian jet fit obtained with the thermal-subtracted dataset is visible in Fig.~\ref{fig:redback_fit_model_gauss}.
+The posterior distributions are presented in Fig.~\ref{fig:redback_corner_AG} for the top-hat afterglow model for both datasets, in Fig.~\ref{fig:redback_corner_AG_tophat_gaussian} for the top-hat versus Gaussian jet models using the thermal-subtracted dataset, and in Fig.~\ref{fig:redback_corner_SN} for the supernova parameters considering both datasets.

 \FloatBarrier